va3wam/va3wam.github.io/_pages/components.md

 author_profile: false
 permalink: /components/
 title: "Standard Electronic Components"
-excerpt: "Electronic components that are commonly used in The Aging Apprentice projects."
+excerpt: "Electronic components that are commonly used in our projects."
 toc: true

 ---